jessemonroy650/Phonegap-Splashscreen-Test/README.md

 # Phonegap-Splashscreen-Test
-a simple test of Phonegaps's Splash Screen API
+A simple test of Phonegaps's Splash Screen API.